hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 #### ``docker-compose-api-gw.yml`` : Prodiving api-gateway services
 Microservice architecture are usually composed of a lot of services.
 Keeping track of these, providing and maintaining a clear API becomes very quickly challenging.
-Besides, the granularity of microservices often call to compose them to deliver added value or to compose the microservices API in client API that more adapted for consumption.
+Besides, the granularity of microservices often call for a composition to deliver actual added value.
+Besides, different might have different needs.
+For instance, a mobile app might need a different API that a web app.
 Furthermore, we often want to secure some services.
 For instance, using [oauth2 protocol](https://oauth.net/2/) connected to an identity provider to offer Single Sign On (SSO) on the services.

-The API gateway that is used is called [Kong](https://konghq.com/solutions/gateway/) and it requires a database.
+In our case, the API gateway is called [Kong](https://konghq.com/solutions/gateway/) and it requires a database.
 The ``docker-compose-api-gw.yml`` describes the following services:

 ``kong-database`` which is a postgress database version 10 that holds the API gateway configuration